daegalus/csrd/content.en/02-creating-your-character/05-abilities.md

 The categories are mainly used by GMs when designing new foci for a campaign, allowing them to search a short list of abilities instead of trying to find something appropriate among the thousand or so abilities in this chapter.
 For example, the GM might have a custom focus in their campaign called "Is Born of the Swamp" and want a defensive ability for tier 5, so they can look at the high-tier abilities in the protection category and quickly narrow down what options are available.

+{{< hint info >}}
-(It may be possible that a character gains the same ability from more than one source (such as from their type and their descriptor).
+It may be possible that a character gains the same ability from more than one source (such as from their type and their descriptor).
 Unless the two abilities are obviously additive (such as two abilities that each add 3 points to your Might Pool, which together would give the character +6 Might points), the duplicated ability might be improved in some way, such as having a longer duration or greater effect, or automatically providing an asset.
-Some abilities give suggestions on how to do this; otherwise, the player and the GM should work out whether and how the ability is improved.)
+Some abilities give suggestions on how to do this; otherwise, the player and the GM should work out whether and how the ability is improved.
+{{< /hint >}}

 The ability categories are not intended to be rigid or comprehensive.
 Some abilities fall into more than one category, and it could be argued that some abilities could be included in more categories than are listed here.